demisto/content/Packs/AWS-IAM/Integrations/AWS-IAM/README.md

 ## Configure AWS - IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for AWS - Identity and Access Management.
+2. Search for AWS - IAM.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |